bjherger/toxic_comments/docs/writeup/Writeup.md

 ### Data Transformations

-Finally, I was able to start ETL'ing the data set.
-Given the diverse and non-standard vocabulary used in many posts (and in particular toxic posts), I chose to build a character level model instead of a token (word) level model.
+After EDA, I was able to start ETL'ing the data set.
+Given the diverse and non-standard vocabulary used in many posts (particularly in toxic posts), I chose to build a character (letter) level model instead of a token (word) level model.
+This character level model looks at every letter in the text one at a time, whereas a token level model would look at individual words, one at a time

 I stole the ETL process from my [spoilers model](https://github.com/bjherger/spoilers_model), and performed the following transformations to create the X matrix:

  - All characters were converted to lower case
  - All character that were not in a pre-approved set were replaced with a space